IanBoyanZhang/BluetoothLeGatt/README.md

 Introduction
 ------------

-This sample shows a list of available Bluetooth LE devices and provides an interface to connect, display data and display GATT services and characteristics supported by the devices.
+This project shows a list of available Bluetooth LE devices and provides an interface to connect, display data and display GATT services and characteristics supported by the devices.